Nickduino/Somfy_Remote/README.md

 What you really want to keep here are the BuildFrame() and SendCommand() procedures.
 Input the *remote address* and the *rolling code* value and you have a remote.
 With the sketch, you can send the command through serial line but that would be easily modified to button press or whatever (I plan on running it on an internet-connected ESP8266 to shut the blinds at sunset every day).

-**What will be added:**
-EEPROM write of the current rolling code.
-Currently, you loose count as soon as you power off the Arduino.
-I'm just starting to learn about EEPROM
+The rolling code value is stored in the EEPROM, so that you don't loose count of your rolling code after a reset.